TLC Football Rules

 Starting Lineup

-A full lineup must be submitted in full by kickoff of the first game each week, but it may be adjusted later for players whose games have not yet begun.
-In other words, the decision to start or bench each player may be made any time before that player's game starts.If no lineup is submitted, the previous week's lineup remains in effect.
-If necessary, the Commissioner will bench one defender in order to convert a home lineup to a road lineup, on the pricinple of last in, first out.
+If no lineup is submitted, the previous week's lineup remains in effect.
+If necessary, the Commissioner will bench one defender in order to convert a home lineup to a road lineup, on the principle of last in, first out.

 Transactions

-Waiver picks are due at 5 PM (Central) each Thursday night (except the week of Thanksgiving, when they are due by kickoff of the first game.)
+Each week there is one waiver period where teams may add players not already on another team.Waiver picks are due at 5 PM (Central) each Thursday night (except the week of Thanksgiving, when they are due at 5PM on Wednesday.)

-Cuts for waiver picks are due by the start of the first game of the week.
-There is no penalty for being early!
-You can send provisional instructions with your picks and then change them later.
 Players picked on waivers cannot be cut the same week.
 Players who do not send valid and timely instructions will have players cut by the Commissioner.

 Trades may be made any time before the first game on Sunday each week, but are subject to Commissioner approval.
 The Commissioner assumes that every team owner is an intelligent student of the NFL and prefers not to veto any trades.
 However, the Commissioner reserves the right to reject any trade in the best interests of the league in cases of collusion, negligence or abject ignorance.
 In any case, no player may be traded back to the team who traded him, unless he has cut or traded again in the interim.
 Also, no trade may be made where one team cuts every player received.
 Trade deadline is game time Week 12.